 Meanwhile, your audience’s attention span is getting shorter.
 Online users respond more favorably to short content snippets, and they won’t have time to sift through countless ads just to find yours.
-That’s probably why they don’t even notice more than 90% of digital ads.

 And yet, none of this means that you can’t leverage digital ads for brand success.
 Instead of throwing money into the void, having a full understanding of the concept (and how it can work) will help you build a better strategy of differentiating your paid ads and growing your business as a result.